gbbocchini/GO-rest-api/README.md

 # GOLang REST API study implementation

-A simple rest-api made with GO 1.18, Mux,Bun and go-jwt.
+A simple rest-api made with GO, Mux and Bun with authentication using go-jwt.

 ## Setting up:

-First create a POSTGRESQL instance, then create a .env file inside this same folder with the following env vars:
+First create a POSTGRESQL instance and inside it.
+Then, create a .env file with the following env vars:

 ```
 POSTGRES_SQL_URL="postgres://<POSTGRES_USER>:<POSTGRES_PASSWORD>@<POSTGRES_HOST>:<POSTGRES_PORT>/<DB_INTANCE_NAME>?sslmode=disable"
-JWT_SECRET="<YOURSUPERSECRET>"
+JWT_SECRET="<yoursupersecret>"
 ```
-To run locally use (the app uses Go Modules, you can run the command bellow and Go will take care of downloading and installing dependencies.
+To run locally (since the app uses Go Modules, you can run the command bellow and Go will take care of downloading dependencies).
 At first run, the app will check the database and create the necessary tables.
-In the table books, 2 example books will be inserted):
+In the table books, 2 example books will be inserted.
 ```
 go run main.go
 ```